au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

 We will be using Google Colab for this tutorial as we would require a GPU to fine-tune BERT.

 ## Prerequisites:
-- Willingness to learn: Growth Mindset is all you need. :smile:
+- Willingness to learn: A Growth Mindset is all you need. :smile:
-- Some basic idea about Tensorflow/Keras and BERT. :thought_balloon:
+- Some basic knowledge about Tensorflow/Keras and BERT. :thought_balloon:
 - Some Python to follow along with the code. :man_technologist: :woman_technologist:<br>

 <div align="center">